 The above logic allows managers to focus on one set of priorities in most instances.
 However, managers are still able to view their direct report segment to see its strengths and priorities.

 Where managers have been granted access to multiple contexts, for example, access to view a specific department’s dashboard, they will also be notified of any updates to their strengths and priorities.

 3. Why can't I see any Impact circles on my dashboard?

 For managers with fewer than 30 upwardly reporting employees, for example line managers, finding statistically significant impacts from each driver to engagement is more difficult.
 Difference to benchmark then becomes the predominant way of discovering priorities and strengths.
 This is reflected in the dashboard by removing the Impact circles for simplicity.

 4. Why would a driver or sub-driver show up as Priority if it is performing above Benchmark?

-It will have to be in the top 25% compared to the Benchmark for it not to be prioritizable.
+A driver will have to be in the 75th percentile of the Benchmark for it not to be prioritizable.
 When looking at this try ask: is performance just above average enough to not focus on improving it?